who-owns-lausanne/who-owns-lausanne/README.md

   Consider for example the _Flon_ in the centre of Lausanne.
 Most buildings there are indirectly owned by a company called "Mobimo AG".
 Georges Theiler is a member of their administrative board and at the same time he's active in the liberal democratic party of Switzerland (_PLR_).

 ## Dataset
-Even though our dataset is not listed on the site [opendata.swiss](https://opendata.swiss), we still consider it to be "swiss open data".
-It comes from official swiss administrations and it is open to the public.
-If we'll need more detailed information on a particular topic (for example rent prices) we will obtain it from [opendata.swiss](https://opendata.swiss).
+Even though our dataset is not listed on the site [opendata.swiss](https://opendata.swiss), we still consider it to be "open swiss data".
+It comes from official swiss administrations and it is **open to the public**.

-The basis for our analysis is the cadastral data which is published by the city of Lausanne on [map.lausanne.ch](map.lausanne.ch).
+The basis for our analysis is the cadastral data which is published by the city of Lausanne on [map.lausanne.ch](https://map.lausanne.ch).
 It features information for each parcel including the owner, the area, and the position.
 The dataset is described on [asitvd.ch](https://www.asitvd.ch/chercher/catalogue.html?view=sheet&guid=486&catalog=main&type=complete&preview=search_list).
 Here is an example screenshot and data for the Bel-Air building in the centre of Lausanne: